-This rule and rules numbered 4121-15-02 to 4121-15-04 and 4123-15-02 to 4123-15-04 of the Administrative Code shall be titled, “Code of Ethics for Employees of the Bureau of Workers’ Compensation and the Industrial Commission of Ohio” and shall contain the code of ethics for employees of these agencies.
+This rule and rules 4121-15-02 to 4121-15-04 and 4123-15-01 to 4123-15-04 of the Administrative Code shall be titled, "Code of Ethics for the Bureau of Workers' Compensation and the Industrial Commission of Ohio" and shall contain the code of ethics for employees of these agencies, including the members of the bureau of workers' compensation board of directors.

 (A) It is essential that the public has confidence in the administration of the industrial commission and the bureau of workers’ compensation.
 This public confidence depends in a large degree on whether the public trusts that employees of these agencies are impartial, fair, and act only in the interest of the people, uninfluenced by any consideration of self-interest, except those inherent in the proper performance of their duties.
 Each employee, of whatever position, should, therefore, maintain the highest standards of personal integrity, since the public often judges the actions of an employee as reflecting the standards of the employing agency.